Operationalizing Declarative and Procedural Knowledge: a Benchmark on Logic Programming Petri Nets (LPPNs): Semantics

-The execution cycle of a LPPN consists of three-steps.
-Given a certain marking $M$: \begin{enumerate} \item an enabled transition is selected to \emph{pre-fire}, so determining a `source' \emph{transition event}; \item all propagations of this event are entailed using the specifications of the declarative net of transitions, obtaining a set of \emph{transition events}; \item all transition events are fired, producing and consuming the relative tokens.\footnote{This proposal considers an interleaved semantics for the selection of the transition (pre-firing), and a reactive, deterministic firing.
-Future extensions to non-deterministic cases are however possible.} \end{enumerate}
+The execution cycle of a LPPN consists of four steps: \begin{enumerate} \item given a ``source'' marking $M$, the bindings of the declarative net of places entail a ``ground'' marking $M^*$; \item an enabled transition is selected to \emph{pre-fire}, so determining a ``source'' \emph{transition-event} $e$; \item the bindings of the declarative net of transitions entail all propagations of this event, obtaining a set of \emph{transition-events}, also denoted as the ``ground'' \emph{event-marking} $E^*$; \item all transition-events are fired, producing and consuming the relative tokens. \end{enumerate} The steps (1) and (3) are processed in distinct moments by an ASP solver: the declarative nets of places (1) or of transitions (3) are translated as \emph{rules}, tokens (1) or transition-events (3) are reified as \emph{facts}.
+The ASP solver takes as input the resulting program and, if satisfiable, it provides as output respectively one or more ground marking (1) or one or more sets transition-events to be fired (3).